Loading…

 Learning Objectives

-Develop an understanding for the significant social progress and momentum in world's fastest growing continent, as well as implications for healthcare development, patient needs and opportunities, and life science innovations.
-Reflect upon the vision, achievements, lessons learned, and future goals shared by this cross-section of global and on-the-ground change makers.
-Seek common interest areas, find ways to work together, and spread the good word.
+Discuss the significant social progress and momentum in the world's fastest growing continent, as well as implications for healthcare development, patient needs and opportunities, and life science innovations.
+Recognize the vision, achievements, lessons learned, and future goals shared by this cross-section of global and on-the-ground change makers.

 Speaker